 Journal Club Coordinator (JCC):

-The JCC is responsible for organizing the weekly SHAGG/GGHA journal club.
+The JCC is responsible for organizing the weekly GGHA Students journal club.
 Duties include: arranging for a meeting space and time, having an article to present or arranging for someone to present, making that article available to journal club attendees, arranging for the credit registration (yes, you can get credits by attending journal club meetings!) and recording the attendance.
 Meeting schedule for each quarter may be flexible.
-The person presenting at the week’s journal club is typically determined beforehand, but in the event someone cannot bring an article, it is up to the JCC to bring one.
-Aside from the basic duties, the JCC brings snacks to the meetings (reimbursed by the club) and encourages attendance by GGHA and related grad group students (IGG, PBGG).
+The person presenting at the week’s journal club is typically determined beforehand, but in the event, someone cannot bring an article, it is up to the JCC to bring one.
+Aside from the basic duties, the JCC brings snacks to the meetings (reimbursed by the club) and encourages attendance by GGHA Students and related grad group students (IGG, PBGG).
 It is up to the JCC whether they would like to organize other activities in lieu of journal club on occasion, i.e. attending a literature review writing workshop hosted on campus or inviting the authors of the paper to the meeting if available.

 Graduate Student Association Representatives (four + alternates):

-While these positions are technically part of GGHA and not SHAGG, they are grouped with the SHAGG officers in terms of grad group management/participation.
-However, instead of being registered with the university through OrgSync, they are registered with the UC Davis GSA.
+These positions represent GGHA in the UC Davis Graduate Student Association (GSA), the academic senate for graduate programs.
 We are awarded one position per 30 students in GGHA (currently 4 GSA reps) plus alternates.
-It is a good position for someone interested in SHAGG but without a large time commitment.
-These positions are the liaisons between GSA and the GGHA/SHAGG.
-These positions require attendance of monthly meetings on the first Wednesday evening of the month during the school year (dinner provided).
-It is best if one of the SHAGG officers is a GSA rep as it keeps SHAGG informed of what is going on and what is to come.
+It is a good position for someone interested in being involved in GGHA but without a large time commitment.
+These positions are the liaisons between GSA and GGHA, and require that you attend monthly meetings on the first Wednesday evening of the month during the school year (dinner provided).
+Close coordination between GSA reps and GGHA Students officers is very helpful, as it can help keep everyone on the same page.